mm0070/caloriecounter/README.md

 # Calorie Tracker

 FastAPI + simple HTML front-end to log daily food, get macro estimates with OpenAI, view history by date, and manage shorthand notes that inform the model.
+Now also tracks alcohol units and shows totals for specific days and the last 7 days.

 ## Requirements
 - Python 3.11+